 The relation between history and present

-In one of the many Berlin tourists, did ever ask himself if the proximity between the optical appearance of the Federal Chancellery and the Old Reich Chancellery is just coincidence or if it was planned that way by the former chancellor Helmut Kohl?
+If one of the many Berlin tourists, did ever ask himself if the proximity between the optical appearance of the Federal Chancellery and the Old Reich Chancellery is just coincidence or if it was planned that way by the former chancellor Helmut Kohl?
 Or did he give the architect complete freedom in the design of the building which contains the apartment and the office of the Chancellor?
 Is it just a coincident that the Federal Chancellery looks like the Old Reich Chancellery in Wilhelmstrasse 77?

 It is a fact that the Federal Chancellery with its high central part, its lower side wings, the fenced off court of honor and its canopy looks like an homage to the Old Reich Chancellery, the building were all the Reich Chancellors used to live and work from 1878 to 1945.
-This example shows that history cannot be changed later by demolishing buildings.
-By doing so, it becomes more difficult to understand the present and its relation to the past.

 The interaction between architecture and German history using the example of the Reich Chancellery